 Teachers at every school will strive to keep parents and students informed about each student's progress throughout the year.
 Schools will have an intervention program to help students during the school year.
 All students in grades 3 through high school will participate in End of Grade and End of Course testing.
 Success on these tests and classroom performance are required for promotion and course credit.
-Students who do not meet the test standards will be given an opportunity to retest at the end of semester and/or school year.
+"Third Grade Social Promotion is eliminated in the area of reading.
+Third grade students who do not pass the Reading EOG will need to retest and/or attend Summer Reading Camp."